 Are there any young parents here?
-Let's speak truth to power!
+Let's confront power with the truth!

 You raise your children, and their nanny costs more than your salary.
 Kindergartens up to the age of 3 are private.
 You voted for them again because you hoped for security and dignity.
 They promised us free education for preschoolers.
 They have been in power for 12 years and four months.
 Have they supported our children's education?
 No, they have not!!